Atlanta Nursing Home Abuse Attorney

 Sexual abuse includes any non-consensual sexual contact between a caregiver and a patient.

 Sexual abuse includes physical contact as well as showing unwanted sexually explicit images, coercing a patient to take off their clothing, and unwanted indecent exposure.
 Sexual abuse can cause severe physical and emotional trauma.

 Symptoms of sexual abuse may include:

 - Bruising or other injuries to the inner thighs, legs, breasts, or genitalia

 - Torn or ripped clothing

 - Unexplained emotional or behavioral changes

 If your loved one shows any of these symptoms or complains of sexual abuse, you should take action to protect them.
-Consider contacting a qualified Atlanta nursing home abuse attorney.
+Consider contacting qualified Atlanta nursing home abuse attorney.
 Click here to learn more.

 Your elderly loved ones worked their entire lives to earn savings and retirement.
 They rely on that money to pay for their care later in life.
 Stealing money from an elderly person is an egregious offense and constitutes elder financial abuse.

 Elder financial abuse can occur through various means, including: